Table of Contents

 #73 Make greeting cards

-If you are feeling extra creative, use that spurt of energy to make some greeting cards.
+If you feel extra creative, use that energy to make some greeting cards.
 Then, the next time a birthday or holiday rolls around, you can give people hand-made cards.

 #74 Learn to beatbox